 It is good practice for all organisations, however small, to identify at least one person to be responsible for dealing with allegations or suspicions of abuse against a child.
 This person is known as the designated person.
 For CLEAR the Designated Safeguarding Lead is the Clinical Lead for the Childrens and Young People services.
-The Designated Safeguarding Officers are The Preventive and Education Lead and Quality Assurance Lead/Referrals Co-ordinator.
+The Designated Safeguarding Officers are The Preventive and Education Lead, The Evaluation and Quality Lead and CLEAR Employed Child and Young Person Therapist.
 In the absence of these named persons the chair of the charity Sue Brown should be contacted.
-Please note if a child is believed to be in immediate danger of significant harm and the above-named persons are uncontactable then a team member should make the referral to the Safeguarding Unit (MARU) using the agreed form and process.
+Please note if a child is believed to be in immediate danger of significant harm and the abovenamed persons are uncontactable then a team member should make the referral to the Safeguarding Unit (MARU) using the agreed form and process.